Energy Innovation Basecamp - Problem Statements 2026

 Basecamp 2026

-Registration will open soon.
+Click here to register to attend Basecamp 2026.
 Basecamp 2026 Launch event will be held at Park Plaza Hotel Victoria London, SW1V 1EQ.

 We asked GB's Electricity and Gas Networks to share some of the specific, technical challenges they are facing, both in the short-term and as we progress through the Energy System Transition.
 Here, you can learn more about these network challenges and how you can get involved in this year's Basecamp Process.